Murder of Keith Blakelock: 6 October - rioting breaks out

 According to Rose, Cynthia Jarrett's death was "not just a spark but ... a flamethrower aimed at a powder keg".
 Protesters began to gather outside Tottenham police station, a few hundred yards from Broadwater Farm, around 1:30 am on Sunday morning, 6 October.
 Four of the station's windows were smashed, but the Jarrett family asked the crowd to disperse.
 Later that day, two police officers were attacked with bricks and paving stones at the Farm, and a police inspector was attacked in his car.

 The next few hours saw some of the most violent rioting the country had experienced.
 By early evening a crowd of 500 mostly young black men had gathered on the estate, setting fire to cars, throwing petrol bombs and bricks, and dropping concrete blocks and paving stones from the estate's outdoor walkways, knocking several police officers unconscious, despite their NATO helmets.
 The local council's community relations officer said there was a "shifting convoy of ambulances: as soon as one was loaded up with injured officers, another would move up to take its place".

-Four senior officers were in control of police deployment in the area that night: Chief Superintendent Colin Couch, who was the Tottenham Division Chief, Chief Superintendent David French, Superintendent William Sinclair, and Chief Inspector John Hambleton.
+Four senior officers were in control of police deployment in the area that night: Chief Superintendent Colin Couch, who was the Tottenham Division 4 Superintendent David French, Superintendent William Sinclair, and Chief Inspector John Hambleton.
 Apart from Blakelock's death, 250 police officers were injured, and two policemen and three journalists—one from the Press Association and two from the BBC—suffered gunshot wounds.
 At least 30 shots were fired from three firearms, the first time shots had been fired by rioters in Britain.
 At 9:45 pm the Metropolitan Police Commissioner, Sir Kenneth Newman, authorized the deployment of specialist police armed with plastic bullets and CS gas to be used "as a last resort should all else fail"; it would have been the first use of plastic bullets during a riot in Britain.
 The unit arrived at 10:20 pm, but the senior officers at the scene refused to use them, apparently to the dismay of junior officers.
 The rioting continued until the early hours of the morning.